Skip to content

 Test Catalog System

-The test catalog discovers and manages test applications using test.toml configuration files.
+The test catalog discovers and manages test applications by scanning for hop3.toml files and reading their [test] section.

 Test App Directory Structure